 • stroking the forehead from the eyebrows to the hair;

-• stroking the eyelids from the inner to the outer corners of the eyes and to the sides;
+• stroking along the eyelids from the inner to the outer corners of the eyes and to the sides;

 • stroking the cheeks from the nose to the ears and from the chin to the ears;